ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/pregnancies/concept_model.rst

 - The health systems team has not updated their iron supplementation in pregnancy coverage estimates from the values they provided for the IV iron simulation, so we will move forward with those estimates.

 - According to Will G. (GBD anemia modeler), our hemoglobin distribution is not exactly replicating the GBD anemia impairment prevalence because we were not using most-detailed location IDs.
 Notably, he mentioned that very small differences are expected to remain due to slight changes in covariate estimates between the time at which the hemoglobin/anemia modeling occurred and now.

+- We will remove background mortality from our pregnancy simulation so that simulants may only die due to maternal disorders.

 2.0 Model design
 ++++++++++++++++